-Update: Since November there are new restrictions in place and some regions are under a “soft lockdown”.
+Update: Since there are new restrictions in place in Italy and in the European Union and some regions are under.
 It’s recommended to check the latest regulations here.

 Walking along a train station in Italy never felt so good and so weird at the same time.
 There are signs everywhere reminding you to keep a safe distance from other passengers.
 Stickers on the seats mark them as unavailable, giving you more space to stretch legs, which it’s nice but not easy to relax.
 And above it all, it’s hard to get used to wearing the face mask.